PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 20:31:06
+Last updated: 2024-04-07 20:31:39
-Random Quote: I'm not him, I'm not the turncloak, he died at Winterfell.
-My name is Reek.
-It rhymes with freak.  -  Reek
+Random Quote: But what is grief, if not love persevering? - Vision